Koki Kido

-Koki Kido (木戸 皓貴, Kido Koki) is a Japanese professional footballer who plays as a forward for Japan Football League club, ReinMeer Aomori.
+Koki Kido (木戸 皓貴, Kido Koki) is a Japanese professional footballer who plays as a forward for Veertien Mie.

 Career

+Avispa Fukuoka

 After graduating at Meiji University, Kido signed for Avispa Fukuoka in October 2017.
+He made his league debut against Kamatamare Sanuki on 28 April 2018.
+Kido scored his first league goal against Ehime on 20 April 2019, scoring in the 14th minute.

+Montedio Yamgata

 On 2 January 2021, Kido joined J2 club Montedio Yamagata ahead of the 2021 season.
-On 24 November 2022, it was announced that he would not be having his contract renewed by Yamagata.
+He made his league debut against Machida Zelvia on 28 February 2021.
+Kido scored his first league goal against Blaublitz Akita on 10 April 2022, scoring in the 90th+5th minute.
+On 24 November 2022, it was announced that Montedio would not be renewing his contract.
+On 29 November 2022, he took part in tryouts.

+ReinMeer Aomori

 On 23 January 2023, Kido officially joined ReinMeer Aomori ahead of the 2023 season.
+At the end of the 2023 season, it was announced that ReinMeer would not be renewing his contract.

+Veertien Mie

+On 23 December 2023, Kido was announced at Veertien Mie.

 Career statistics

 Club

 Updated to the start from 2023 season.